lidofinance/community-staking-module/artifacts/hoodi/ics/README.md

 Consists of the following parts:

-## CSM Hoodi Sybil Analysis
+- Private CSM Hoodi Sybil Analysis (20th of June 2025)

-Source: private
-At: 20th of June 2025

 ## How to build